 It is being reported that several sand barrels were hit by the truck.
 The barrels were being used to mark a construction zone.
 The Fox news story is speculating that the truck driver possibly drifted off the side of the road, struck a guardrail and then lost control, driving across the median and into oncoming traffic.

 Once the state police investigation has been completed, they should be able to determine if speed played a role in the crash.

 Police are reportedly speaking with the trucker.
 They will also be checking his log books to see if fatigue may have been a factor, and they will also investigate whether he was on his cell phone or texting.
 There was supposedly no evidence of drugs or alcohol playing a role.

-It has not been reported if a Chicago motorcycle accident lawyer is involved in the case yet or if a civil lawsuit has been filed.
+It has not been reported if a Chicago personal injury law firm is involved in the case yet or if there is a civil lawsuit on file.

 After the crash, both sides of the highway had to be shut down for a period of time.